Berkeley-TAFLab/BoatControls/README.md

 # BoatControls
 Arduino project that controls the rudder and sail based on the position of the wind vane.
-This document will be used in order to log current progress of the firmware.
+This document will be used as documentation and as a devlog.

+# Project structure
+ - Servo - Contains code intended to be flashed onto the boat itself.
+ - TAFGUI - Contains code for the Boat GUI that is intended to be used to control boats and display data received via Xbee.
+ - TransmitterModule - (deprecated since the usage of the Xbee) Contains code to be used with the 433Mhz radio modules on the boat.
+ - XbeeFolder - Test code to interact with the xbees.
+These are features that will eventually be added back into the Servo directory.
+Currently still experimenting with Xbees

 # Devlog